PayDock/e-commerce-powerboard-commercetools-npm/README.md

 ### Embed script and stylesheet

-Embed the PowerBoard Commercetools script element above any other JavaScript in your checkout page.
+1. Embed the PowerBoard Commercetools script element a the beginning of your JavaScript file in your Checkout page.

 ```html
 <script src="powerboard-commercetools/widget.js"></script>
 ```

-Embed the PowerBoard Commercetools stylesheet.
-You can add your own styling by overriding the rules in the CSS fil
+2. Embed the PowerBoard Commercetools stylesheet.
+You can add your own styling by overriding the rules in the CSS file.

 ```html
 <link rel="stylesheet" href="powerboard-commercetools/widget.css">